 Ticket office phone number: +44 2078 638000

-All information accurate up-to-date at time of posting.
+All information accurate and up-to-date at time of posting.

 Disclosure: Dance Dispatches received free admission to provide an open and honest dance show review of Akram Khan’s Giselle, as performed by the English National Ballet.